 Healthy, outdoorsy images and a colourful vector-based design make Redbrick Health a user-friendly and attractive site to navigate.
 The homepage has a scrolling full-width bar with ‘call to action’ buttons for each image, making it easy to listen to participant stories, and find out about research and health plans from the moment you land on the site.
 The site has easy to find Facebook, Twitter, Linked In and RSS Feed buttons, and a drop-down menu that is clearly set out for ease of use.
 The site’s certified Redbrick Ready is an innovative example of full device and app integration for an array of health services, including Virtual Health Coaching, assessments, and advice.

 Family Psychology Practice

-If you are a health care professional who is launching a website; try to make sure that your web design includes relevant, accessible information, easy to find contact details and credentials, and a responsiveness and style that is welcoming, instills confidence and trust.
+If you are a health care professional launching a health care website; try to make sure that your web design includes relevant, accessible information, easy to find contact details and credentials, and a responsiveness and style that is welcoming, instils confidence and trust.
 Keeping these basics in mind will help drive more traffic from the web to your practice door.

 We Push Buttons has designed a beautiful website for The Hearing Club.
 You can see our portfolio item here.